ipdxco/github-as-code/docs/ABOUT.md

 # Key features

 - 2-way sync between GitHub Management and the actual GitHub configuration (including bootstrapping)
-- PR-based configuration change review process which guarantees the reviewed plan is the one being applied
+- PR-based configuration change review process which verifies the reviewed plan still matches the plan generated from the merged commit before applying
 - control over what resources and what properties are managed by GitHub Management
 - auto-upgrades from the template repository